Consider a secured card if you’ve been denied a student credit card.

-Secured cards are invaluable for new cardholders, as you don’t need a credit history to apply for one.
+Secured cards are invaluable for new cardholders as you don’t need a credit history to apply.
 Because you put down a deposit to secure these cards, you’re considered less risky to a provider that can simply take your deposit if you fail to make payments.
 And you can apply with a good chance of getting approved.

-The best credit card for college students might be a secured credit card because these cards tend to be easier to qualify for.
-Secured credit cards for students with no credit or poor credit are perfect for building up good credit with minimal risk compared to unsecured cards.
+Some of the best credit cards for college students often include secured credit cards because approval rates are high on these cards.
+Secured credit cards for families with no credit or poor credit are great for building up good credit with minimal risk compared to unsecured cards.

 3. You can practice using credit responsibly.

-Operating within a small credit limit can give you lots of practice with credit.
+Operating within a small credit limit offers plenty of practice with handling credit.
 You’ll come to view your card as a tool to easily make small purchases, instead of a gold mine of untapped riches.
 Better yet, you can correct bad spending habits — such as spending too close to your credit limit — before you’re eligible to open new credit cards in a few years.

 4. You can graduate to an unsecured credit card.

-If you can’t get an unsecured card at first, consider starting with a secured card that gives back as you prove you have responsible borrowing habits.
-For example, the Secured Mastercard from Capital One gives you a higher credit line after you pay on time for the first five months.
-And with the Discover it Secured Credit Card, you may qualify to have your deposit returned after seven months.
+If you can’t get a student credit card at first, consider starting with a secured card that gives back as you prove you have responsible borrowing habits.
+For example, the Secured Mastercard® from Capital One® gives you a higher credit line after you pay on time for the first five months.
+And with the Discover it® Secured, you may qualify to have your deposit returned after seven months.

 5. Whet your appetite for an unsecured card.

-No, your secured credit card won’t offer many rewards.
-But in the meantime, you can start thinking about what your perfect card would look like.
+While your secured credit card won’t offer many perks, you can start thinking about what you value most in a card.
 This will inform your research when you start looking for an unsecured card down the line.

 By spending responsibly and paying off your balance in full each month, you’ll soon be able to open a card that comes with travel benefits, spending bonuses and other perks to reward your spending habits.
 To make sure you’re getting the best card for you, compare all of your options for a secured credit card.